eniolajayi/chat-application/README.md

 # Chatty

-a chat application using socket.io.
+a chat application built using js and socket.io.